Our Values

 Advanced coding experience in any language (required)

-Expertise in structural dynamics or aeroelasticity (required)
+Expertise in structural dynamics, aeroelasticity, and supporting subjects (required)

 Funding